 It’s easy to assume that flag football is a fall sport–like tackle football.
 And many youth football leagues have a flag program that runs in parallel with a tackle program.
 But you’ll find flag football programs available year round.

 In fact, the NFL sponsors a year-round flag football program for youth called NFL FLAG.
-That program caters to both boys and girls between the ages of five and 17 in over 1,000 leagues.
+The program caters to both boys and girls between the ages of five and 17 in over 1,000 leagues.

 Other national organizations with flag football programs include Pop Warner and i9 sports.
 You’ll also often find flag football at YMCAs or at churches, through Upward Sports.
 Some of these organizations offer regional and national tournaments.